 With over 80,000 works of art in its collection at 380 Sussex Drive, the National Gallery is one of the biggest art museums on the continent.
 While the gallery hosts many international travelling exhibitions there is also a large focus on Indigenous and other Canadian artists.
 The gallery’s library archive contains hundreds of thousands of books and other documents, some of which date back centuries.

-For more information visit the National Gallery website.
+For more information see our article about the National Gallery.

 There are plenty of other museums and historic sites worth visiting in Ottawa and the surrounding area.
 Below are some of them.

 Bank of Canada Museum